sahg/PyTOPKAPI/docs/source/index.rst

 Todini, 2005; Liu et al., 2005; Martina et al., 2006; Vischel et al., 2008).

+The main strengths of the TOPKAPI model are:

-The physical basis of the equations, the fine-scale representation of the spatial catchment features, the parsimonious parametrisation linked to field/catchment information, the good computation time performance, the modularity of the processes, the ease of use and finally the good results obtained in modelling the river discharges of Liebenbergsvlei catchment, make the TOPKAPI model a promising tool for hydrological modelling of catchments in South Africa and around the world.
+* The physical basis of the equations,
+* the fine-scale representation of the spatial catchment features,
+* the parsimonious parametrisation linked to field/catchment information,
+* the good computation time performance,
+* the modularity of the processes,
+* the ease of use.

+These and the good results obtained in modelling the river discharges of Liebenbergsvlei catchment, make the TOPKAPI model a promising tool for hydrological modelling of catchments in South Africa and around the world.

 .. note::